embengineering/contoso-taghelpers/README.md

 ### `<tl name-for="Model.PropertyName><tl/>`

 This attribute helper is allowed in any HTML element.
-It will try to resolve the **title** by using the Display Name attribute first, or then break down the word into separate words if is a multi-word properly.
+It will try to resolve the **title** by using the Display Name attribute first, or break down the word into separate words if is a multi-word properly.
 For example, if `Model.HomeAddress`, then "Home Address" will be used.
 The attribute will return the following HTML markup:
 ```
 <lt>Propery Name</tl>
 ```